MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-security/includes/2-defense-in-depth.md

 - Use distributed denial-of-service (DDoS) protection to filter large-scale attacks before they can cause a denial of service for users.
 - Use perimeter firewalls to identify and alert on malicious attacks against your network.

 At the network perimeter, it's about protecting from network-based attacks against your resources.
-Identifying these attacks, eliminating their impact, and alerting on them is important to keep your network secure.
+Identifying these attacks, eliminating their impact, and alerting on them are important to keep your network secure.

 ### Identity and access